-FI FMP management action Planning ho In frastructure 1.
-Undertake the capital works for the Landscape Master Plan and granite boulder groyne field establishment Short term 2.
-Undertake sand nourishment in Emu Beach and Oyster Harbour Short term 3.
-Undertake the capital works for the upgrades to the existing coastal protection structures, including the Emu Point rock revetment Medium term G overnance 1.
+FI /IP management action Planning horizon Int rastructure 1.
+Undertake the capital works for the Landscape Master Plan and granite boulder groyne field establishment Short term 1 2.
+Undertake sand nourishment in Emu Beach and Oyster Harbour Short term 2 3.
+Undertake the capital works for the upgrades to the existing coastal protection structures, including the Emu Point rock revetment Medium term 12 Go overnance 1.
 Approve the advertisement of the Emu Beach FMP for the purpose of advertising / public consultation Short term 2.
 Complete the CoA's LPS No.1 review, which is currently being progressed, to include the vulnerable zone (the modelled hazard area to 2120) in a Special Control Area Short term 3.
 Updated lease arrangement for the southern portion of the Emu Beach 'BIG4' Holiday Park Medium term 4.
-Investigate the opportunity to acquire at risk land as it becomes available on the public market Medium term
+Investigate the opportunity to acquire at risk land as it becomes available on the public market Medium term 2